DIY electronic drumkit notes

 ...so improving physical isolation is the better solution.

-Velocity isn't hard to do at all, but doing it well makes things more interesting, and introduces some tradeoffs.
+Velocity isn't hard to do and in some shape, but making it work well makes things more interesting, and introduces some tradeoffs.

 There are various methods.
 Some are simple, some are complex, some are slightly faster (latencywise), some are more consistent, some are handier for softer playing, etc.